Introduction to spirituology

 - who possesses and uses the spiritual abilities and

 - who can thus experience a spiritual development with them,

 - which not only leads to self-realization, but also to

-- to reunification with the divine, universal spirit, your spiritual origin.
+- reunification with the divine, universal spirit, your spiritual origin.

 Mental development and reunification

 If you are going to apply spirituology to yourself - by transforming your abilities into conscience and virtues - then you will not only be able to develop yourself spiritually - what the meaning of your existence is - but therefore also improve your understanding with your fellow human beings and finally reunite with your spiritual origin; you will be able to reunite with your eternal source from which you, as being a human spirit, once emerged and to which you are on your way back again.

 For there is one main road for man: the way back to our God, but life often takes a different course than man thinks for himself and there are also many side ways …

 - to make choices by means of his spiritual abilities

-- and therefore to grow to spiritual independence.
+- and thereby to grow to spiritual independence.

 Spirituology stands separate from any belief or any system of thought, because it is not faith nor opinion, but a description of the human spirit and of the spiritual meaning of existence on earth; this description is based on personal spiritual observations and on a comparison of these with the spiritual experiences of others.

 Every person who directs his or her attention inwards, can observe the described properties of the spirit - in the form of the activity of the spiritual abilities - directly within him- or herselve.

 From yourself as being a human spirit you now can look again at this temporary existence and learn to see it in the light of eternity.